natyiassanori/RepoScore/README.md

 | Recency of Updates | 0.2    |

 > **Formula**:
-> `score = (normalizedStars * 0.4) + (normalizedForks * 0.4) + (recencyDecay * 0.2)`
+> `score = (starsScore * 0.4) + (forksScore * 0.4) + (recencyScore * 0.2)`

 ---

-### Normalization of Stars and Forks
+### Score of Stars and Forks

-To ensure fairness across repositories with vastly different star and fork counts, we **normalize** these values using the following formula:
+In the end I decided to use simple logarithmic scaling, to score the star counts in a simple way and that rewards popularity but avoids letting high star numbers dominate the score (each additional star adds a bit less than the one before).
+We need to sum +1 to the number of stars to avoid log(0) - infinity.

-> `normalizedValue = log(1 + value) / log(1 + maxValue)`
+> `starScore = log(1 + numberOfStars) `

+Fork score is calculated in the same way using numberOfForks.

-This prevents repositories with extremely high star or fork counts from disproportionately skewing the results.
+Ideally, we should normalize the scores to prevent repositories with extremely high star or fork counts from disproportionately skewing the results.
-Without normalization, popular repos would get scores close to 1, while most others would get near-zero scores, making the comparison meaningless.
+I have tried to implement the normalization but afterwards I decided to go for a interface approach and removed it (because for normalization we need the maximum value among all the repos and it was increasing the complexity with the approach I chose).
+But I would suggest it in the improvements section :)

 ---